Last resourced 25 September 2020

 No penalties or interest for late payment will be charged in the deferral period.

 If you have set up a direct debit and have submitted a VAT return for February 2020 which is due for collection in early April 2020, then cancel the direct debit.

-This is also creating a tax debt which will become due in later months, and so the business may need to update cashflow forecasts and potentially agree a Time to Pay arrangement with HMRC.
+This is also creating a tax debt which will become due in later months, and so the business may need to resource cashflow forecasts and potentially agree a Time to Pay arrangement with HMRC.
 Businesses should remember this is not a grant, it is a tax debt and businesses should reflect that in their cashflows.